nallison/GTODocTest/docs/Reservations.md

 ## More details about the Reservation Rules

 The rules are desgned to  meet the instructor and student requirements while still handling a number of "corner cases" including Trial Flights and Group Winching Days.
+Ideally, GTO will have a minimum number of hard restrictions.
+Instead, it is preferable for the club to rely on etiquette and peer pressure to manage things.
+This is because we will almost always be able to think of reasonable exceptions to hard rules.

 1. Multiple bookings with the same P1/date/glider are considered as a single booking.
 This allows a student (or Duty pilots) to pre-enter multiple flight intentions.
 The assumption is this is a single hour's flying as per normal club operations.